Uinyw/financetracker/pages/analysis/usecases_product.md

 Primary Actors: -
 Secondary Actors: CalorieAPI

-Preconditions: A product with category Food or Dink is being created.
+Preconditions: A product with the category Food or Dink is being created.
 Postconditions: The product is enriched with nutritional values.

 Flow: